sciZer0/7/v/README.md

 </p>
 <br>

-A blockchain of this sort might be the 1st one to achieve the market capitalization of $20 trillion — being especially-suitable for mass adoption.
+Any of revolutionary blockchains might be the 1st one to achieve the market capitalization of $20 trillion — being especially-suitable for mass adoption.

 Specifically, this paper proposes an idea about a next-gen, layer-1, DAO-style blockchain which from day one is simultaneously: